-Over the past few months, we’ve received a great deal of questions about the difference between VOIP and Grasshopper.
+We've received a great deal of questions about the difference between VoIP and Grasshopper.
 This is a common question and we figured it’d be beneficial for everyone if we explained the difference between the two here on the blog.

 Grasshopper is managed completely online and in the cloud.
 Meaning, you can set up and manage your account through our online portal.
 We should also mention, if you don’t have access to the internet, you can still access your account via phone.

-Although VOIP calls can be free or substantially cheaper than traditional phone calls, you may actually be sacrificing professionalism.
-Grasshopper helps you sound professional with features like a toll-free number, a custom main greeting and unlimited extensions, making your business look and sound bigger.
+Although VoIP calls can be free or substantially cheaper than traditional phone calls, you may actually be sacrificing professionalism.
+Grasshopper helps you sound professional with features like a toll-free number, a custom main greeting and extensions, making your business look and sound bigger.